 U-tracks are the horizontal members of light gauge steel framing system.
 They consist of top tracks, bottom tracks, and middle tracks.
 Figure 3a shows the flowchart of the calculation algorithms for U-tracks.
 The length of the top and bottom tracks can be obtained from the perimeter lines that are extracted from the net wall surfaces.
 The top horizontal lines will be selected as the representative of the top U-track.
 The bottom horizontal lines will be selected as the representative of the bottom U-track.
 These lines will be then calculated their lengths.
 The middle U-tracks consist of the tracks that are used as noggings, the tracks that are used as headers at doors and windows, and the tracks that are used as sill trimmers at windows.
 The length of header tracks is calculated from the top horizontal line extracted from door and window geometries.
-The length of sill trimmer tracks is calculated from the following process.
+The length of sill trimmer tracks is calculated from the bottom horizontal line extracted from window geometries.
+The length of nogging tracks is calculated from the following process.
 First, the wall heights are divided by the input track spacing.
 The results are rounded up to the whole number and used to create the sequence of points on the Z axis of the walls.
 Second, the wall location lines are duplicated to those points except the first points which are the location of the bottom U-tracks.
 Third, the lines are intersected with the net wall surfaces to eliminate the part of lines that are not inside the surfaces.
-Finally, the length of noggin tracks is calculated from the total length of noggin tracks to form the total length of middle U-tracks.
+Finally, the length of noggin tracks is calculated from the lines and they will be combined with the length of header tracks and still trimmer tracks to form the total length of middle U-tracks.
 Figure 4a shows the visualization of U-tracks represented by lines in Dynamo.